tnuanchuay/GoUltimate/README.md

 ```
 and i2 escape to heap

-- cmd to see memory move then when ... is function
+- cmd to see memory movement when ... is expected function
 ```
 go test -gcflags "-m -m" -run none -bench ... -benchmem -memprofile mem.out
 ```